The deadline has passed. Please view the application information below for reference only.

 Who should submit the application?

-Any student from the school can submit the application, but your principal must be aware of the application and have signed off on the project for your application to be considered.
+Any student from the school can submit an application, but your principal must be aware of the application and approve the project for it to be considered.
 Only one application per school should be submitted.

 What information is needed for the application?